Nguyễn Đình Thi

-Nguyễn Đình Thi (December 20, 1924 – April 18, 2003) was a famous Vietnamese writer, poet and composer.
+Nguyễn Đình Thi (20 December 1924 – 18 April 2003) was a famous Vietnamese writer, poet and composer, most notable for writing Diệt phát xít, the song that became the official daily theme tune of the Voice of Vietnam.

 Biography

-He was born on December 20, 1924, in Luang Prabang, Laos.
+He was born on 20 December 1924, in Luang Prabang, Laos.
 His home, Vũ Thạch Village, is now known as Bà Triệu street, Tràng Tiền ward, Hoàn Kiếm District, Hanoi, Vietnam.
 His father was an official in the Indochina Post Office, who moved to Laos to work.

 He came back to Vietnam in 1931, to study in Haiphong City and joined the Youth Rescue nation in 1941.
 He belonged to the generation of artists who were involved in the French defeat in the 1950s.
 He wrote essays on philosophy, poetry, music and drama.

 After the August Revolution (1945), Nguyễn Đình Thi became the general secretary of the national culture association.
 From 1958 to 1989 he was secretary of the Vietnamese Writers association.
 From 1995, he was chairman of the Vietnam Union of Literature and Art Association.
 In 1996, he received the Ho Chi Minh Prize for literature.
-He died on April 18, 2003, in Hanoi.
+He died on 18 April 2003, in Hanoi.